|

 to describe it as a very big problem.
 They are also more likely to say that

 the rich having too much political influence is a major cause of inequality.
-But when it comes to views about the economic future, people

 in middle-income nations are somewhat more positive.
 A median of 44% of